My Al Capone Museum | home

 I'm not a big fan of auction houses for the following reasons.

 2) A few have been found guilty of fraud by having forged items up for auction or involved in shill bidding.
 Some have even been sent to prison for this or currently have lawsuits against them.
-You can google this to read the full story on these auction houses.
+You can google this to read the full story about these auction houses.

 3) Their expert authenticators have authenticated items that turned out to be fakes.

+Yes, even some so-called experts that have appeared on TV authenticated items that turned out to be fake mass-produced items and signatures.
+No one is immune to this bullshit!
 This is why I prefer buying from family members or estate sales and being my own expert.
-I'm not money motivated.
+I'm not money-motivated.
 I do it for the love of this hobby.

 I saw an item once stated as personally belonging to Al Capone.
 It had the letter "C" engraved on it.
 It must be real?